oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

    a vulnerability or exposure in one service may have security implications in completely unrelated services.

-*  Resource owners cannot revoke access to an individual third party without revoking access to all third parties, and must do so by changing their password.
+*  Resource owners cannot revoke access to an individual application without revoking access to all third parties, and must do so by changing their password.

-*  Compromise of any third-party application results in compromise of the end-user's password and all of the data protected by that password.
+*  Compromise of any application results in compromise of the end-user's password and all of the data protected by that password.